Chaouki-FAHIM/Virtual-Open-Space/README.md

 ## Project Overview

-**Virtual Open Space** is a web application designed to visualize collaborations and virtual meetings within an organization using Microsoft TeamsPages.
+**Virtual Open Space** is a web application designed to visualize collaborations and virtual meetings within an organization using Microsoft Teams.
 The goal of the application is to streamline the viewing and management of virtual interactions to enhance organizational efficiency and connectivity.

 ---